Judgemite/unveine/README.md

 # unveine
-Themes amd plug-ins Discord Enmity and android
+Themes and plug-ins Discord Enmity and android